portikM/portimaksym.com/content/articles/building-design-system-at-kong.md

 The design team owns the design tokens and decides when and what tokens to add based on the needs of the design system.

-Enforcing the correct token usage in code, however, is engineering team responsibility.
+Enforcing the correct token usage in code, however, is the engineering team responsibility.
 We quickly figured, that it's only a matter of time before someone accidentally misuses a token or two:

 ```css
 /* incorrect, kui-space-* token does not belong in font-size property */